OfflineIMAP/offlineimap/docs/FAQ.rst

 some mail clients move messages between folders by simply moving the file, leaving the name intact.

-So, OfflineIMAP must store both a UID folder ID.
-The folder ID is necessary so OfflineIMAP can detect a message moved to a different folder.
+So, OfflineIMAP must store both a message UID and a folder ID.
+The folder ID is necessary so OfflineIMAP can detect a message being moved to a different folder.
 OfflineIMAP stores the UID (U= number) and an md5sum of the foldername (FMD5= number) to facilitate this.

 What can I do to ensure OfflineIMAP is still running and hasn’t crashed?